zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

-have not matured and repaid, please let them wither, ask you to wither, ask you to wither, ask you to expand and wither, and ask you not to be seeds, please give up Please break, please drive away, please make the end, please make it go to non-existence.”
+have not matured and repaid, please let them wither, ask you to wither, ask you to wither, ask you to expand and wither, and ask you not to be seeds, please give up Please break, please drive away, please make the end, please make it go to non-existence."
 This is also what before, please make it wither.

 "Please don't have any afterwards": "The afterwards are called [future.]
-Regarding the actions of the future [what can arise] any greed, any aversion, any delusion, any slowness, any perception, any pollution, any evil deeds , Any of these for you don’t have, don’t make, don’t produce, don’t produce, don’t cause it to arise, don’t cause it to arise, please give up, please drive away, please make the end, please make it come Doesn't exist."
+Regarding the actions of the future [what can arise] any greed, any aversion, any delusion, any slowness, any perception, any pollution, any evil deeds , Any of these for you don't have, don't make, don't produce, don't produce, don't cause it to arise, don't cause it to arise, please give up, please drive away, please make the end, please make it come Doesn't exist."
 Please don't have it for any later.